-These "banked" PRSUs from both the 2017-2019 and 2018-2020 LTIP awards are reported in the "Number of Shares or Units of Stock That Have Not Vested" column of the "Outstanding Equity Awards at Fiscal-Year End 2018 Table."
-Each NEO remains eligible to vest in the remaining PRSUs reflected in the original awards (up to a total of 200% of the "target" PRSUs) subject to the Company's currency neutral adjusted EPS achievement during the remainder of the respective performance periods (and subject to additional potential "banking" following the completion of each interim performance year).
-The number of PRSUs in which a NEO remains eligible to vest is reported in the "Equity Incentive Plan Awards: Number of Unearned Shares, Units or Other Rights That Have Not Vested" column of the "Outstanding Equity Awards at Fiscal-Year End 2018 Table."
-See "2018 Compensation Tables-Outstanding Equity Awards at Fiscal-Year End 2018 Table" below.
+These "banked" PRSUs from both the 2018-2020 and 2019-2021 LTIP awards are reported in the "Number of Shares or Units of Stock That Have Not Vested" column of the "Outstanding Equity Awards at Fiscal-Year End 2019 Table."
+Each NEO remains eligible to vest in the remaining PRSUs reflected in the original awards (up to a total of 200% of the "target" PRSUs) subject to the Company's cumulative currency neutral adjusted EPS achievement (and, with respect to the 2019 - 2021 LTIP awards, rTSR achievement) during the remainder of the respective performance periods (and subject to additional potential "banking" following the completion of each interim performance year).
+The number of PRSUs in which a NEO remains eligible to vest is reported in the "Equity Incentive Plan Awards: Number of Unearned Shares, Units or Other Rights That Have Not Vested" column of the "Outstanding Equity Awards at Fiscal-Year End 2019 Table."
+See "2019 Compensation Tables-Outstanding Equity Awards at Fiscal-Year End 2019 Table" below.